ans-group/terraform-provider-loadbalancer/docs/resources/loadbalancer_cluster.md

 This resource is for managing loadbalancer clusters

 Note - it is not currently possible to create clusters via this resource.
-An existing `cluster_id` must be provided
+An existing `cluster_id` must be provided.
+We recommend that you use the `loadbalancer_cluster` datasource instead.

 ## Example Usage